Accessing the venue

 A live commentary of the action on stage is described through personal headphones, between words spoken by the characters.

 To complement an audio described show, this is a hands-on tour of the set, describing props, costumes, characters and the visual style of the show, especially for visitors with visual impairments.
 Touch Tours are a separate event and have to booked separately.
-They usually take place an hour before the main performance.
+They usually take place an hour before the main performance and are free.

 If you have any access needs which are not addressed on this page, or you have any questions, please contact us on (0191) 232 1232, by Typetalk on 18001 232 1232 or by email to firstname.lastname@example.org and we will do our best to accommodate you.